top of page

 Final Thoughts: Compliance Is What Makes RON Work

-Remote Online Notarization is powerful—but only when it is done correctly.
-Florida law provides a strong framework to protect signers, documents, and institutions, and compliance is what gives RON its legal strength.
+Remote Online Notarization is powerful—but only when done correctly.
+Florida law provides a strong framework, and compliance is what gives RON its legal strength.

 Comments